-Problem Guest #1: The late-night or intoxicated guest.
 They will come in very close to last call.
 These guests are usually already inebriated.
 Either it was a couple of drinks at another establishment, and they were cut off, or they are heading home, and you’re on the way.
 The first step with any guest where you suspect they have been drinking already, be invested in conversation before serving them.
 It’s a fabulous trick.
 It comes across as good service and gives you time to analyse telltale drunk signs such as slurred speech, overly relaxed demeanour, excessive loudness, lack of coordination etc. Not rocket science, but if they are drunk, do not serve them.
 As soon as you serve someone one beverage, you become the liable party should a legal incident ever occur.

-Problem Guest #4: The Drunk Driver.
 Sometimes this is one of the hardest problems to spot and handle.
 The majority of people who are going to drink and drive will not turn over their keys easily.
-They will sometimes become aggressive, or the really determined ones park their car out of sight.
+Sometimes, they will become aggressive, or the really determined ones park their car out of sight.
 Do you think they are walking?
 Believe it or not, some guests will leave and then come back for their car later.
 I once saw two buddies get on the local bus and then, twenty minutes later, caught them jumping in their car out front.
 Talk about bartender rage!
 Drunk drivers are tricky, but you will find your own approach; mine has always been zero tolerance.
 You agree, or I call the police.
 Obviously, I do not start the conversation that aggressive, but I recommend asking a guest who is obviously over drinking how they are getting home.
 Then gentle persuasion, but if push comes to shove, I am all about police—safety for you and safety for your guest.
 Not every drunk driver will contest you, but most will.
 Stand your ground and know even if it feels difficult to do, you could be saving a life.

 Don’t get me wrong; problem guests are difficult, they tax your patients, push your boundaries, stress you out, but they also keep it interesting and, unfortunately, come with the job.
 Your best bet, be on top of a situation before it becomes a situation.
 Card guests you suspect are underage, and if you think someone is going to dine and dash, have them pay or keep a credit card for the tab.
 Remember, you are free to deny service for any reason, ask a guest to leave, or call the police if all else fails.
 The best approach is to be proactive and try and contain situations before they start.
 Also, you’re never alone.
 Co-workers, awesome regulars and hopefully, your managers will be there to lend a hand.
 Even in times when I was the only person working, there was always some form of backup.
 Problem guests are only a problem for a short period of time.
 When stressful events happen, remember the money and the fun.
 Or, the worst-case scenario entices your best work friends to take a trip with you, where you can relax, unwind and sit on the other side of the wood for one night.